Sightseeing in Berlin

 As the capital of Germany, Berlin is still the political pivot of the country, a fact you’ll see when you visit the famous Reichstag Building.
 This grand building was given a new lease of life with its shimmering glass dome designed in 1993 by Norman Foster.
 Wander its spiralling walkways and then marvel at its mirror ball centre.

-Berlin is unafraid to face up to its fiercely political history too.
-Chunks of the graffiti-strewn Berlin Wall still stand as an oppressive reminder of the city’s past.
-And of course, a visit to Checkpoint Charlie is essential to gain a true understanding of how strict border controls broke down relations between East and West.
+Between your visits to Berlin’s Christmas markets, check out the chunks of graffiti-strewn Berlin Wall that still stand as a reminder of the city’s past.
+And of course, a visit to Checkpoint Charlie is essential to see the old border controls.

 For a more spiritual revelation, it’s well worth seeing the Berlin Cathedral.
 Located on the pleasingly pleasant Museum Island, the mint domes and dusky stonework stand out on the Berlin skyline.